The Connecticut State Medical Society: Other activities

 The Connecticut Medical Society participated in the creation of the New Haven Hospital in 1826, now known as Yale New Haven Hospital.
 Members of the Society were involved in the creation of a State Board of Health in 1878, now called the Department of Public Health.
 The Society also informed the state legislature when the Medical Practice Act of 1893, and the Medical Practice Act of 1924, were passed.
 It has been involved in the passage of many other state bills throughout its history.

 Care for the mentally ill has been a concern of the CSMS.
 In 1812 the Society formed its first committee to gather information on mentally ill persons in the state.
 In 1821 efforts began to organize a hospital for their care.
 The Society voted to allocate funds for the hospital and additional funds were secured from the public.
 In 1824, the state legislature passed a charter incorporating the Hartford Retreat for the Insane, which opened to its first patient on April 1 of that year.
 The Hartford Retreat remained the only institution of its kind in the state until the first public institution for the mentally ill opened in Middletown in 1867.

 The CSMS gives testimony to the state legislature on medical issues.
 In 2022 it raised safety concerns over a proposed bill that would broaden who is permitted to perform abortions in the state.
 The Society opposed mandatory protective neck guards for youth hockey, calling for further research on their effectiveness.
 In 2021, the Society testified on an assisted-suicide bill, citing a "plurality of opinion" on the subject among physicians.
-The Society changed its stance from being against a patients right to life-ending medication to “engaged neutrality” in 2019.
+The Society changed its stance from being against a patient's right to life-ending medication to “engaged neutrality” in 2019.
 Speaking on Connecticut's plan to legalize recreational marijuana, the CSMS stated “The rush towards legalization of recreational marijuana ignores how profit-driven corporations hooked generations of Americans on cigarettes and opioids, killing millions and straining public resources.
 Connecticut has an obligation to protect the health and welfare of its citizens and rushing to legalize a potentially unsafe drug abdicates this responsibility.”